 What Makes Up the ChooseFI Community

-There are three major components that make up the community of ChooseFI.
+Three major components make up the community of ChooseFI:

 They’ve interviewed some seriously amazing guests and some of the most well-known people in the Financial Independence community.